How to overcome failure?

 In almost everything we do we come across events and situations which we can regard as setback or failure.
 In extreme cases, some can be catastrophic – such as a business failure, or making a mess of something at work or at home or even a natural disaster such as a hurricane.

 What we can generally always observe is that individuals respond differently.
 Some of us will respond by being flattened by the event.
-It stops us in our tracks and it seems to take a long time to recover, if that every occurs.
+It stops us in our tracks and it seems to take a long time to recover if that ever occurs.
 We dwell on what has happened and take forever to get past it.

 Others, on the other hand, seem to stop, reflect, put it behind them and move on quickly.

-This has important applications for those in jobs which can be subject to frequent set back.
-Ask any sales person, for instance.
-Out of 10 appointments they may close 2 sales but get 8 rejections.
-If those rejections prey on their minds their performance, wellbeing and positivity begins to diminish.
+This has important applications for those in jobs which can be subject to the frequent setback.
+Ask any salesperson, for instance.
+Out of 10 appointments, they may close 2 sales but get 8 rejections.
+If those rejections prey on their minds their performance, wellbeing and positivity begin to diminish.

-And in the 21st Century there are many roles which are exposed to the possibility of failure and rejection – such as those in health and emergency services as well as contact centre staff and those in operations and delivery services … and almost all managerial roles.
+And in the 21st Century, there are many roles that are exposed to the possibility of failure and rejection – such as those in health and emergency services as well as contact centre staff and those in operations and delivery services and almost all managerial roles.